DannyvanHolten/WordPress-Models/README.md

 # Themosis-Models
-Multiple Models (Post &amp; Taxonomies) for the Themosis Framework
+Multiple Models (Post and Taxonomies) for the Themosis Framework

 ## To Do
 Make the default WordPress pagination available